Maria Anna Rosa Caiani

 Maria Anna Rosa Caiani (2 November 1863 – 8 August 1921) was an Italian Roman Catholic nun from Florence who established the Minim Sisters of the Sacred Heart in 1902.
-Caiani assumed the religious name of "Maria Margherita of the Sacred Heart" in 1902 after she professed into her new congregation that was devoted to the Sacred Heart of Jesus Christ.
+Caiani assumed the religious name of "Maria Margherita of the Sacred Heart" in 1902 after she professed into her new congregation that was devoted to the Sacred Heart of Jesus.

-Her beatification was celebrated on 23 April 1989.
+Her beatification was celebrated on 23 April 1989 in Saint Peter's Square, Vatican City by Pope John Paul II.